-- 4. Define pedigree analysis.
-Explain how hemophilia is carried to next generations if a female is diseased and male is carrier (upto 3 generations) - 5.
-Explain heterosis and inbreeding depression. - 6.
-Write a short note on breeding for abiotic and biotic stress.
+4. Define pedigree analysis.
+Explain how hemophilia is carried to next generations if a female is

+diseased and male is carrier (upto 3 generations)

+5. Explain heterosis and inbreeding depression.

+6. Write a short note on breeding for abiotic and biotic stress.

+Short Type for 3/4Marks:

+Unit 1

+1.Types of chromosomes

-- 1. Types of chromosomes - 1.Polytene chromosomes
+1.Polytene chromosomes

+Unit 2

-- 2. Mendel's 3 laws of inheritance - 2.
-Supplementary and complementary genes
+2. Mendel's 3 laws of inheritance

+2. Supplementary and complementary genes

+Unit 3

-- 3. Elaborate sex determination in human - 3.
-Write a short note on cystic fibrosis
+3. Elaborate sex determination in human

+3.Write a short note on cystic fibrosis

+Unit 4

-- 4. Write a short note on causes of change in frequency of genes and genotype - 4.
-Give a brief account on metagenomics
+4. Write a short note on causes of change in frequency of genes and genotype

+4. Give a brief account on metagenomics

+Unit 5

-- 5. Write a short note on pure line theory - 5.
-Elaborate mass selection pedigree method of selection
+5. Write a short note on pure line theory

+5. Elaborate mass selection pedigree method of selection

+Unit 6

-- 6. Explain breeding methods in clonally propogated plants - 6.
-Write a short note on plant ideotypes and their role in crop improvement
+6. Explain breeding methods in clonally propogated plants

+6. Write a short note on plant ideotypes and their role in crop improvement

 3 marks questions

+Unit 1

-- 1. How chromosomes are prepared for the karyotyping? - 1.
-Explain multiple alleles along with example.
+1. How chromosomes are prepared for the karyotyping?

+1. Explain multiple alleles along with example.

+Unit 2

-- 1. Elaborate polygenic inheritance with example - 1.
-Write a short note on test cross.
+1. Elaborate polygenic inheritance with example

+1. Write a short note on test cross.

+Unit 3

-- 3. Write a short note on sex influenced and sex limited traits - 3.
-Write a short note on types of linkage
+3. Write a short note on sex influenced and sex limited traits

+3.Write a short note on types of linkage

+Unit 4

-- 4. Within a population of butterflies, the color brown (B) is dominant over the color white (b).
-And, 40% of all butterflies are white.
-Given this simple information, which is something that is very likely to be on an exam, calculate the following: - A. The percentage of butterflies in the population that are heterozygous. - B. The frequency of homozygous dominant individuals. - 4.
-Write a short note on epigenetics
+4. Within a population of butterflies, the color brown (B) is dominant over the color white (b).
+And, 40%

+of all butterflies are white.
+Given this simple information, which is something that is very likely to be on

+an exam, calculate the following:

+A. The percentage of butterflies in the population that are heterozygous.

+B. The frequency of homozygous dominant individuals.

+b.
+The frequency of homozygous dominant individuals.

+4. Write a short note on epigenetics

+Unit 5

-- 5. Give a brief account on scope of plant breeding - 5.
-Elaborate role of biodiversity in evolution of crop plants
+5. Give a brief account on scope of plant breeding

+5. Elaborate role of biodiversity in evolution of crop plants

+Unit 6

-- 6. Write a short note on plant breeders rights and regulations for plant variety protection - 6.
-Elaborate doubled haploidy
+6. Write a short note on plant breeders rights and regulations for plant variety protection

+6. Elaborate doubled haploidy

+PRACTICALS:

 MAJOR EXERCISES: (Minimum any 10)

-- 1. Preparations of Stains, Dyes, Preservatives, Fixatives and pre-treatment for the material - 2.
-To prove Mendel's Monohybrid / Dihybrid/Trihybrid ratio. - 3.
-To prepare the Karyotype and Idiogram with formula of the given material - 4.
-To study any one Banding techniques using Giemsa, Orcein, Florescent dyes. - 5.
-Induction of mitotic abnormalities through mutagens. - 6.
-Study the Meiotic configurations in maize, Alliums', Rheo, Tradescantia, Aloe etc. - 7.
-Study of chromosomal aberrations in irradiated material. - 8.
-Induction of polyploids in suitable plant material using Colchicine.
+1. Preparations of Stains, Dyes, Preservatives, Fixatives and pre-treatment for the material

+2. To prove Mendel's Monohybrid / Dihybrid/Trihybrid ratio.

+3. To prepare the Karyotype and Idiogram with formula of the given material

+4. To study any one Banding techniques using Giemsa, Orcein, Florescent dyes.

+Induction of mitotic abnormalities through mutagens.

+6. Study of chromosomal aberrations in irradiated material.

+7. Induction of polyploids in suitable plant material using Colchicine.

-- 9. Emasculation and hybridization techniques in crops - 10.
-To check the pollen viability and sterility using Potassium iodide, aniline blue, TTC etc - 11.
-Estimating gene frequencies in population, estimation of heterozygote frequencies, pedigree analysis. - 12.
-Study of Floral Biology of some crops - 13.
-Study of quality traits in some local crops cotton, soybeans, Wheat, Brassica etc. - 14.
-Problems based on Biostatics - 15.
-Problems based on Interaction of genes, Multiple alleles, Gene mapping using two point and three-point test crosses. - 16.
+8. Emasculation and hybridization techniques in crops

+- 9. To check the pollen viability and sterility using Potassium iodide, aniline blue, TTC etc - 10.
+Estimating gene frequencies in population, estimation of heterozygote frequencies, pedigree analysis. - 11.
+Study of Floral Biology of some crops - 12.
+Study of quality traits in some local crops cotton, soybeans, Wheat , Brassica etc. - 13.
+Problems based on Biostatics - 14.
+Problems based on Interaction of genes, Multiple alleles, Gene mapping using two point and three-point test crosses. - 15.
 Problems related to codominance, multiple alleles, lethal alleles, epistasis, complementation analysis, X linkage, sex-limited and sex influenced inheritance.